Pharmaceutical Affairs Act

 Article 27

-Any person with the intent to be a pharmaceutical firm shall file application to the municipal or county (city) competent health authority for approval and registration, and shall start the permit operation only after having paid the license fee and obtained the business license.
+Any person with the intent to be a pharmaceutical firm shall apply to the municipal or county (city) competent health authority for approval and registration and shall start the permit operation only after having paid the license fee and obtained the business permit.
 In case of any changes in the particulars registered, an application for such change registration shall be completed.

-For setting up a branch office or branch factory, the pharmaceutical firm concerned shall further be required to file a separate application for pharmaceutical firm registration in accordance with the provisions of the first Paragraph hereof.
+To set up a branch office or branch factory, the pharmaceutical firm concerned shall further be required to file a separate application for pharmaceutical firm registration in accordance with the provisions of the first paragraph hereof.

 Article 27-1

-To apply for suspension of business, pharmaceutical firms shall clearly state the reason and term of suspension, and hand in the business permit license and drug permit license to the local competent health authority, which shall be returned after resumption of business is approved.
+To apply for suspension of business, pharmaceutical firms shall clearly state the reason and term of suspension and hand in the business permits and medicament licenses to the local competent health authority, which shall be returned after the resumption of business is approved.
 Each period of suspension shall not exceed one year at the maximum.
 In the case that the local competent health authority has not approved the continuation of suspension when the period of suspension expires, said pharmaceutical firm shall apply for resumption of business operations within 30 days before the period of suspension expires.

-To apply for termination of business, pharmaceutical firms shall cancel in the business permit license and drug permit license.
-In the case that in the said license and permit license and not cancelled, said license and permit license shall be cancelled by the original issuing competent health authority.
+To apply for termination of business, pharmaceutical firms shall hand in the business permits and medicament licenses for cancellation.
+In the case that the said permits and licenses are not handed in for cancellation, the said permits and licenses shall be canceled by the original issuing competent health authority.

-In the case that the pharmaceutical firm does not apply for suspension, termination, or resumption of business within the giver period, the original issuing competent health authority shall nullify related licenses and permit license after the municipal or county (city) competent health authority verifies that no business operations exists in the original establishment address.
-Licenses and permit license of any pharmaceutical firm that violates the provisions under this Act, and in ordered suspension of business the competent health authority, shall be processed in accordance with the provisions under the first Paragraph.
+In the case that the pharmaceutical firm does not apply for suspension, termination, or resumption of business within the giver period, the original issuing competent health authority shall nullify related permits and licenses after the municipal or county (city) competent health authority verifies that no business operations exist in the original establishment address.

 Article 27-2

-Pharmaceutical firms holding licenses which were announced as essential drugs by the central competent health authority, shall report to the central competent health authority 6 months ahead of time in the case of incability to continue to manufacture, import, or insufficient supply of the drug; if unable to report within the preceding period due to natural disaster or other incidents not attributable to the pharmaceutical firms, shall report to the central competent health authority within 30 days since the occurrence of the incident.
+Pharmaceutical firms holding drug licenses that were announced as essential drugs by the central competent health authority shall report to the central competent health authority 6 months ahead of time in the case of inability to continue to manufacture, import, or insufficient supply of the drug; if unable to report within the preceding period due to natural disaster or other incidents not attributable to the pharmaceutical firms, shall report to the central competent health authority within 30 days since the occurrence of the incident.

-When the central competent health authority receives such report as mentioned in the preceding Paragraph or is notified of the insufficiency supply of the essential drug, the authority may post on a public website, and may grant special permission to manufacture or import the drug, not subject to Article 39.
+When the central competent health authority receives such a report as mentioned in the preceding paragraph or is notified of the insufficient supply of the essential drug, the authority may post it on a public website.
+It may also grant special permission to manufacture or import the drug, not subject to Article 39.

-The application eligibility, reviewing procedure, approvement criteria, and other required regulations of the report in the first Paragrah and the registration procedure and approvement as a special case in the preceding Paragraph, shall be established by the central competent health authority.
+The application eligibility, reviewing procedure, approvement criteria, and other required regulations of the report in the first paragraph, as well as the registration procedure and approval as a special case in the preceding paragraph, shall be established by the central competent health authority.

 Article 28

 Dealers of western pharmaceuticals and their sales shall have a full-time resident pharmacist for management.
-However, a full-time assistant pharmacist, if no narcotics are sold.
+However, a full-time assistant pharmacist may be applied if no narcotic drugs are sold.

-Dealers of Chinese medicines and their sales shall have a full-time resident Chinese medicine doctor or a pharmacist or assistant pharmacist who has received the training of Chinese medicines to an appropriate level, for management.
+Dealers of Chinese medicines and their sales shall have a full-time resident Chinese medicine doctor or a pharmacist or assistant pharmacist who has received training in Chinese medicines to an appropriate level for management.

 Article 29

 Manufacturers of western pharmaceuticals shall have a full-time resident pharmacist to supervise the manufacturing.
-Manufacturers of Chinese medicines shall have a full-time resident Chinese medicine doctor or a pharmacist who has received the training of Chinese medicines to an appropriate level to supervise the manufacturing.
+Manufacturers of Chinese medicines shall have a full-time resident Chinese medicine doctor or a pharmacist who has received training in Chinese medicines to an appropriate level to supervise the manufacturing.

-In addition to provisions of the preceding Paragraph, in case a manufacturer of Chinese medicines plans to manufacture Chinese medicines in the form of western pharmaceuticals or to adulterate western pharmaceuticals in Chinese medicines, there shall be an additional full-time pharmacist to supervise the manufacturing.
+In addition to the provisions of the preceding paragraph, if a manufacturer of Chinese medicines plans to manufacture Chinese medicines in the form of western pharmaceuticals or to adulterate western pharmaceuticals in Chinese medicines, there shall be an additional full-time pharmacist to supervise the manufacturing.

 Article 30